Assessment pathways to registration for international medical graduates

-IMGs who have a primary qualification in medicine and surgery awarded by a training institution listed in the current International Medical Education Directory (IMED) of the Foundation for Advancement of International Medical Education and Research (FAIMER), can apply for assessment under this pathway.
+IMGs who have primary qualification in medicine and surgery awarded by a training institution recognised by both the Australian Medical Council and the World Directory of Medical Schools (WDOMS) can apply for assessment under this pathway.

 IMGs applying for the Standard pathway should apply directly to the Australian Medical Council (AMC).

 IMGs must pass the AMC CAT MCQ Examination before they can apply to the Board for registration.

 The Specialist pathway

 The Specialist pathway is for the following IMGs: